KohlbacherLab/dnpm-dip-deployment/README.md

 - **HGNC Gene Set Download**: The application needs the HGNC Gene Set and thus tries to download it upon startup.
 However, the URL under which this was previouly available for download has recently changed, leading to exceptions in the backend log.
-This will be corrected shortlyi with the new download URL.
+This will be corrected shortly with the new download URL.
 Still, whenever the HGNC Gene Set is unavailable, the backend falls back to a packaged (but thus possibly outdated) version, so this cannot stop the backend from fully starting.